Review of 2018

 - The Saturday 3rdXI were in the promotion mix until the last game of G Division East.
 The batting honours could have gone to a number of players, Mark Ansell (111 – just for Shep!), Domonic Ford (95*), Phil Pennington (88), Jeremy Thompson (85) and u15 Reuben Windley with 73 were top scorers through the season – but the highlight was undoubtedly Jay Rothery’s unbeaten 220 from 100 balls against Whimple when asked to play for the 3’s to get a bat.
 Once again, the key to our bowling attack was Alastair Ashworth, taking 16 wickets from his 97 overs at an economy of 2.9.
 Tim Cook (17) and Steve Popham (10) provided backup, and of the youngsters, Archie Popham, Nathan Ware, Jed Foster plus “newcomers” Will Popham and Alfred Reynolds all bowled some fine spells and it’s great to see some new talent coming through.

 Our T20 squad reached the final of the Servicemaster Clean Devon T20 Finals day, recovering from 22-5 to post 135-9 against Collumpton – Rob Gear top scoring with 47 – and then restricted them to 112.

 In the final against Exmouth we let them get away from us, posting 174-5, but we kept up with the rate until the last couple of overs – a maiden being the nail in the coffin – but posted a respectable 158, only losing wickets at the end trying to get the extra runs.
 Dan Bowser (51) and Ben Howe (60) providing the bulk of the runs.

-- North Devon Tarka Ladies retained their position as champions of Devon in the Devon Women’s League – see the Ladies and Girls Report for the full report.
+North Devon Tarka Ladies finished a very close second in Devon in the Devon Women’s League – see the Ladies and Girls Report for the full report.